-What is a Bachelor of Commerce (Accounting)?
+What is a Bachelor of Business (Accounting)?

 This is an AQF Level 7 course delivered by Torrens University Australia Ltd.